Birth Injury Lawyer: Cleveland

 Your child has one year following his or her 18th birthday to bring a claim.

-It is important to note that if the child is mentally incompetent the statute of limitations may never expire.
+It is important to note, if the child is mentally incompetent, the statute of limitations may never expire.

-What to Expect When You Work with Tim
+What to Expect When You Work with Me

 Birth injury cases are some of the most complicated cases in all of law.
 It becomes very expensive, very quickly, proving the elements of the claim.

 It is not uncommon to have in excess of $100,000 of expenses in a birth injury case.
 Providing expert witness testimony necessary to prove the breach of the duty of care owed, the causation, and the resulting damages of a birth injury is a major financial undertaking.

 Furthermore, it is important to know that if I do take your case, it will not cost you one red cent.
 My fee is on a contingency basis, which means it is a percentage based upon the total recovery.
 If there is no recovery, there is no fee.
 In addition, I will pay all the costs associated with developing the case.